 When it comes to wine, a sparkling rosé is a delicious option.
 Those fruity flavors offer the perfect contrast to the spice while the carbonation leaves your tongue refreshed and ready to dig into the next bite.

 I hope you make these comforting curried feta-lamb meatballs.
 Whether you serve these lamb meatballs as an appetizer or your main course, I have no doubt you'll love them.
-Please let me know how you enjoyed these curried feta-lamb meatballs in a spiced tomato sauce in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.

 Don't You Love Comfort Food?